Norman Sheil: Amateur career

 Sheil was the first British rider to ride a 25-mile time-trial in 55 minutes, using a 48x15 fixed wheel (i.e. 86 inch gear) in 1957.
 He held national records at 5, 10, 25 miles and 1 hour (26miles 1398yds).

 Sheil won the 1954 Empire Games pursuit championship in 5m 3.5sec, beating his England teammate Pete Brotherton by six seconds.
 His title and then a national record time of 5m 10s later that year in London made selection for the following year's world championship in Milan inevitable.
 Sheil met the defending champion, Leandro Faggin of Italy, in the semi-final.
 Sheil won that match and Brotherton won his so that the two Britons met in the final.
 Sheil won in a British record of 4m 57s.

+He represented the England team in the pursuit event at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, winning the gold medal.